Gopurangal Saivathillai: Release and reception

 Gopurangal Saivathillai was released on 15 October 1982.
 Kalki appreciated the film for its story, Manivannan's direction and Suhasini's performance.

 Other versions

-Gopurangal Saivathillai was remade in Telugu as Mukku Pudaka (1983) with Suhasini reprising her role; in Kannada as Brahma Gantu (1985); and in Hindi as Naseeb Apna Apna (1986).
+Gopurangal Saivathillai was remade in Telugu as Mukku Pudaka (1983) with Suhasini reprising her role; in Kannada as Brahma Gantu (1985); in Bangladeshi Bengali as Madam Fuli (1999); and in Hindi as Naseeb Apna Apna (1986).
 The film was also the inspiration behind two Tamil TV series: Kasthuri (2006) and Sundari (2021).